DES MOINES — The Iowa Democratic Party just left the rest of the country hanging.

 “We believe that the campaigns deserve full explanations and relevant information regarding the methods of quality control you are employing, and an opportunity to respond, before any official results are released,” Biden General Counsel Dana Remus said in the letter.

-“We may be witnessing the last Iowa caucus,” David Plouffe, the architect of Obama’s 2008 campaign, said on MSNBC.
+“We may be witnessing the last Iowa caucus,” David Plouffe, architect of Obama’s 2008 campaign, said on MSNBC.

 Republicans were positively gleeful about the chaos.